-David is an associate in networked improvement science.
+David is an associate in evidence and analytics.
 He joined the Foundation as a networked improvement fellow in 2017.
 He comes to the Foundation from Harvard University, where he worked as a researcher and educational consultant.
 Most recently, he worked for the National Center for Research in Policy and Practice (NCRPP), a project investigating how school and district leaders use research in their decision-making.
 David is particularly interested in helping educational leaders promote effective collaboration within their organizations and across broader improvement networks.
 He uses varied methods, including surveys, ethnography, and social network analysis, to understand the implementation and effects of such efforts.
 David’s work has been presented at national conferences and local district offices, and published in peer-reviewed journals and policy reports.

 Earlier in his career, David was an analyst and evaluator at SRI International’s Center for Education Policy, where he studied leadership development, comprehensive school reform, and the teacher workforce.
 He holds a master’s degree and a doctorate (Ed.D.) from the Harvard Graduate School of Education.